Penang National Park – Remote Beaches And Hiking Trails

 Alternatively, you can take either Rapid Penang 101 or 103 from KOMTAR in George Town.
 The last stop is conveniently just before the national park’s entrance.

-Getting back to George Town from Penang National Park however, requires you to walk to a bus stop 15 minutes away.
+Getting back to George Town from Penang National Park, however, requires you to walk to a bus stop that is 15 minutes away.

-Read more: 4 Best Ways For Getting Around Penang (With All Penang Transport Options)
+Related: Ways To Get Around Penang (With All Transport Options)

 Conclusion